pantheon-systems/decoupled-drupal-tools/README.md

 vendor/bin/monorepo-builder merge

-This combines th dependencies so this project can be installed as a single composer dependency for local development purposes.
+This combines dependencies for all profiles and modules so this project can be installed as a single composer dependency for local development purposes.